lacoco-lab/lacoco-lab.github.io/courses/morphology-2025/index.md

 # Processing Morphology

 Morphology concerns linguistic structure within words; for example, "Handschuhe" can be broken down into the morphemes "hand", "shoe" and plural (-e).
 There is significant variation in morphological structure across languages: some have rich systems of inflection and derivation, while other languages barely use morphology at all.
-In light of this, we might ask: why have complex morphology at all?
 This seminar reviews how complex morphology is processed by humans and machines, with special attention to functional and information-theoretic accounts.

 Key themes: